-The independent key transition rate is set using the menu (see page 93), or utility/shotbox control block and numeric keypad control block (see page 92).
+The independent key transition rate is set using the menu (see page 102), or utility/shotbox control block and numeric keypad control block (see page 101).

-3 Execute the independent key transition.
+3 Execute the independent key transition on the transition control block or independent key transition control block.

 To insert or remove the key gradually with a mix or wipe, press the [AUTO TRANS] button.
-This executes the transition at the preset transition type and transition rate
+This executes the transition at the preset transition type and transition rate.

-To cut the key in or out instantaneously, press the [KEY1 ON] to [KEY8 ON] buttons.
+To insert/remove the key instantaneously, press the [KEY1 ON] to [KEY8 ON] buttons (or the [KEY ON] button for the corresponding key).

-- In an independent key transition, the pattern limit function is not available. - When the following DME effects are set, the DME effects may be applied during wipe transitions.
-If the effects are not necessary, cancel the DME settings. - Trail - Motion Decay
+- In an independent key transition, the pattern limit function is not available.

+- When the following DME effects are set, the DME effects may be applied during wipe transitions.
+If the effects are not necessary, cancel the DME settings.

+- Trail

+- Motion Decay

 - Wind